exacheck/exacheck-website/docs/deployment/exabgp.md

 If installing ExaCheck from PyPi or source, ExaBGP requires some additional setup steps.
 If you are deploying the Docker container there is no need to follow the below steps.

 !!! warning
-    If using Python 3.12, you may get the following error when running ExaBGP:
+    If using Python 3.12 and installing an older ExaBGP release, you may get the following error when running ExaBGP:

     ```bash
     root@970372c5ffcd:/# exabgp